Cold molecules in HI 21cm absorbers across redshifts 0.1-4: The sample

 \section{The sample}

-We have gathered a sample of 30 candidates for molecular absorption and emission line search.
-In all of them, the presence of cold atomic gas has already been confirmed through detection of \hi\ 21-cm absorption.
-Overall, the sample consists of 16 associated systems, at the redshift z$_{abs}\sim$ z$_{em}$, and 14 intervening ones, where z$_{abs}$ is significantly lower than z$_{em}$.
-The selected AGNs typically have high ($>$ 100 mJy) flux densities at cm wavelength.
-The exceptions are J0229+0044 (3.4\,mJy) and J0229+0053 (31.1\,mJy) from \citet[][]{Chowdhury2020} in which \hi\ 21-cm absorption is still detected due to the presence of large amounts of cold gas.
-At low-$z$ ($z \sim$ 0.1), such high 21-cm optical depths are found to be associated with radio sources embedded in merging galaxy pairs or Ultra Luminous Infrared Galaxies \citep[ULIRGs;][]{Dutta2019}.
+We gathered a sample of 30 candidates for molecular absorption and emission line search.
+In all of them, the presence of cold atomic gas has already been confirmed through detection of \hi\ 21cm absorption (Table \ref{tab:samp}).
+Overall, the sample consists of 16 associated systems at the redshift z$_{abs}\sim$ z$_{em}$, and 14 intervening ones where z$_{abs}$ is significantly lower than z$_{em}$.
+The selected AGNs typically have high ($>$ 100 mJy) flux densities at cm wavelengths.
+The exceptions are J0229+0044 (3.4\,mJy) and J0229+0053 (31.1\,mJy) from \citet[][]{Chowdhury2020} in which \hi\ 21cm absorption is still detected due to the presence of large amounts of cold gas.
+At low-$z$ ($z \sim$ 0.1), such high 21cm optical depths are found to be associated with radio sources embedded in merging galaxy pairs or Ultra Luminous Infrared Galaxies \citep[ULIRGs;][]{Dutta2019}.
 The basic properties of the sample are presented in Table \ref{tab:samp}.
-The absorption redshifts, $z_{abs}$ in Table~\ref{tab:samp} are based on the peak of \hi\ 21-cm absorption lines, except for \pks, where it is the middle of the absorption range, highly blueshifted with respect to the emission redshift.
-The intervening absorption lines are generally narrow with widths of $\sim$50\,\kms\ and, therefore, observed with spectral resolution of a few \kms\ \citep[e.g.,][]{Gupta2012}.
-The absorption redshifts of these absorbers in Table~\ref{tab:samp} have higher accuracy compared to the associated absorbers which are relatively broader ($\sim$100\,\kms) and observed with coarser spectral resolution.
+The absorption redshifts, $z_{abs}$, in Table~\ref{tab:samp} are based on the peak of \hi\ 21cm absorption lines, except for \pks, where it is the middle of the absorption range; this line is highly blueshifted with respect to the emission redshift.
+The intervening absorption lines are generally narrow with widths of $\sim$50\,\kms\ and these are therefore observed with spectral resolution of a few \kms\ \citep[e.g.,][]{Gupta2012}.
+The absorption redshifts of these absorbers in Table~\ref{tab:samp} have higher accuracy compared to the associated absorbers, which are relatively broader ($\sim$100\,\kms) and observed with coarser spectral resolution.
 The interpretation of gas detected in associated absorption crucially depends on the measurement of systemic redshift, $z_{em}$, based on optical emission lines.
-These redshifts are provided in Table~\ref{tab:samp}, most of the times with an accuracy of four decimal places.
+These redshifts are provided in Table~\ref{tab:samp}, and are mostly accurate to four decimal places.
 We discuss these in detail in Section~\ref{sec:res}.